Can-tech/lorem-ui/README.md

 ### Components

 #### LoremText
--Use the component to get lorem ipsum text.
+*Use the component to get lorem ipsum text.
--Encapsulation: Yes
+*Encapsulation: Yes
 ```jsx
 <LoremText/> //You will get full paragraph of lorem ipsum
 <LoremText words='5'/> //You will get 5 words of lorem ipsum.